 As a child, he suffered both neglect and abuse thus making meaningful interpersonal relationships difficult.
 He was tireless. imperturbable, and demanding.
 He was a champagne alcoholic until he was 60 and then he became a brandy alcoholic.
 None the less, he would receive high marks when it came to using good judgment.

 As parents, King George and Queen Mary left very much to be desired, Their children were raised by segregates and were by modern standards, abused in many ways.
-Edward, the oldest who was next in line for the throne, was a hopeless self serving person who had virtually no mature skills which would have been of paramount importance if he were to be King.
+Edward, the oldest who was next in line for the throne, was a hopeless self-serving person who had virtually no mature skills which would have been of paramount importance if he were to be King.

 Churchill was a monarchist.
-He understood, the history, culture and traditions of the British people throughout the world.
+He understood the history, culture, and traditions of the British people throughout the world.
 He understood what the new king was facing and he was absolutely dedicated to helping him and when the war came to an even greater extent.

 He was Winston Spencer Churchill with a coin not of two sides, but one with many sides and with a range of behavior the likes of which had never been seen before.
 He was going to be the leader, the conductor and the absolute boss of everything and everybody.
 As King George began to grow and mature in his new role, it was bound to happen that some measure of conflict would arise.

 It was believed that there was mutual support on the part of both Churchill and King George, but Churchill was the most dominant of the two.
-Churchill had to learn to pace himself when the king became assertive as he was often seen to be.
+Churchill had to learn to pace himself when the King became assertive as he was often seen to be.

-Those close to the situation related that the king’s ability to stand up even to Churchill was a very positive aspect and that this helped the king to find more and more self assurance.
+Those close to the situation related that the King’s ability to stand up even to Churchill was a very positive aspect and that this helped the King to find more and more self-assurance.

 Shortly after the end of the war, Churchill began to lose his health, some of his spirit and much of the support he had with the British people.
-By the time he was called upon to advise and council the new queen he had become more mellow and with much more wisdom as the totality of his life prevailed.
+By the time he was called upon to advise and counsel the new queen he had become more mellow and with much more wisdom as the totality of his life prevailed.